4 Little Talks on Healthy Sexual Development to Have With Your 5- to 8-Year-Old

 3. No one else has rights to their body.

 Continue to reinforce that no one else has the right to look at their body or touch it without their consent.
 Let them know that if anyone makes them uncomfortable through touching, talk, or looking, they need to discuss it with you.

 4. No means no.

 Continue to remind them that they don’t have rights to anyone else’s body either.
 If your child is affectionate you can explain to them that not everyone wants hugs or kisses.
 If someone doesn’t want affection, they need to respect that.

 Children at this age are beginning to hear things from peers at school and, as they’re exposed to more media, that may bring up questions.
 As you lead out on important conversations, your child will learn that you are a safe place for them to express questions that they will surely have.
 Encourage your child to talk to you about things that make them uncomfortable or that go against what you’ve taught them.
-An open dialogue is an essential part of protecting your child from childhood sexual abuse.
+An open dialogue is an essential part of protecting your child from child sexual abuse.

 Talking to Your Kids at All Ages